 RDS/WHOIS Data Retention Specification Waiver and Discussion Document

 In addition, the subgroup requested from ICANN Org an Inventory of New and Changes Made to WHOIS Policies and Procedures Since the First WHOIS Review Team Completed Its Work in 2012, received on 19 January 2018.

+The subgroup recognized that many policies and procedures may change in the light of GDPR, and therefore work at the moment is preliminary in those cases.

 Analysis & Findings

 [Provide overview of Review Team Findings (including materials of reference).
-This section should include how the subgroup addressed this Objective: (b) using that inventory to identify significant new areas of today’s WHOIS (if any) which the team believes should be reviewed,]
+This section should include how the subgroup addressed this Objective: (b) using that inventory to identify significant new areas of today’s WHOIS (if any) which the team believes should be reviewed,] [The following text was copied from F2F meeting #2 slides and formatted into a table which separates questions asked from findings/analysis]